cesarnml/steele-algosAndDs/README.md

     - 4. Examples with invalid inputs
   - Step 3: Break it down
     - 1. Explicitly write out the steps you need to take
+- Part 3 Notes:
+  - `Frequency Counter`
+    - the use of objects/sets to count the frequency of data occurring
+    - Usually results in O(n) efficiency gain over nested loop solutions O(n^2)
+  - `Multiple Pointers`
+    - keep track of a `position` or `index` and move progress pointer based on ending condition -